 Getting there from Tokyo:

-• The easiest way is to take the bullet train to Shiroishi (use the Train Finder website to plan the best/cheapest way to get there from your local station) and stay overnight there at a hot springs inn, then take their shuttle bus to and from Fox Village.
+• The easiest way is to take the bullet train to Shiroishizao Station (use the Train Finder website or download a free Japan Travel mobile app to your phone (I use Navitime Japan Travel) to plan the best/cheapest way to get there from your local station) and stay overnight in the town of Shiroishi at a hot springs inn, then take their shuttle bus to and from Fox Village.
 Recently (according to the Fox Village website), the Yakushinoyu inn was offering a Fox Village package, which costs ¥7500 per person for a one night stay.
 You can call this number to make reservations and check to see if they are still offering the package: 02-2448-4126 (Note: When I went back to Fox Village in the winter, they weren’t offering the package.
 I suspect it’s a seasonal thing, because winter is pretty quiet in Shiroishi, tourist-wise.)

 What to do when you get to Fox Village: